Hotsheetiq/chat-5.0-review-ai-chat/REQUEST_HISTORY.md

 log #178 – August 08, 2025
 📝 Request: 📞 LIVE CALL - GENERAL: do you guys offer 24/7 service?
 ✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
 Caller said: 'do you guys offer 24/7 service?'.
 System operational with auto-response generation and logging.

+log #179 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i have no heat in my apartment
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i have no heat in my apartment'.
+System operational with auto-response generation and logging.

+log #180 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my toilet is completely clogged and overflowing
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my toilet is completely clogged and overflowing'.
+System operational with auto-response generation and logging.

+log #181 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my kitchen sink is leaking a little bit
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my kitchen sink is leaking a little bit'.
+System operational with auto-response generation and logging.

+log #182 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: can you guarantee someone will be here by noon tomorrow?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'can you guarantee someone will be here by noon tomorrow?'.
+System operational with auto-response generation and logging.

+log #183 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: when will someone arrive to fix my dishwasher?
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'when will someone arrive to fix my dishwasher?'.
+System operational with auto-response generation and logging.

+log #184 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: there's a fire in my building!
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'there's a fire in my building!'.
+System operational with auto-response generation and logging.

+log #185 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: i have no heat in my apartment
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'i have no heat in my apartment'.
+System operational with auto-response generation and logging.

+log #186 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my toilet is completely clogged and overflowing
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my toilet is completely clogged and overflowing'.
+System operational with auto-response generation and logging.

+log #187 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: my kitchen sink is leaking a little bit
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'my kitchen sink is leaking a little bit'.
+System operational with auto-response generation and logging.

+log #188 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: can you guarantee someone will be here by noon tomorrow?
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'can you guarantee someone will be here by noon tomorrow?'.
+System operational with auto-response generation and logging.

+log #189 – August 08, 2025
+📝 Request: 📞 LIVE CALL - MAINTENANCE: when will someone arrive to fix my dishwasher?
+✅ Resolution: ✅ CALL LOG: Chris processed maintenance call from +15551234567.
+Caller said: 'when will someone arrive to fix my dishwasher?'.
+System operational with auto-response generation and logging.

+log #190 – August 08, 2025
+📝 Request: 📞 LIVE CALL - GENERAL: there's a fire in my building!
+✅ Resolution: ✅ CALL LOG: Chris processed general call from +15551234567.
+Caller said: 'there's a fire in my building!'.
+System operational with auto-response generation and logging.